Four Steps To Using A Fire Extinguisher

 Mount it where you'll grab it

 Not behind the cleaning supplies.
 Not in the garage on a shelf.
-On the wall, at eye level, near an exit.
+On the flip side, on the wall, at eye level, near an exit.
 Kitchen extinguisher by the door, not by the stove — you don't want to reach through fire to get it.

 Shake it twice a year

 Dry chemical settles.
-Also, compacted powder won't flow.
+Compacted powder won't flow.
+Hear that rattle?
 Pick it up, flip it upside down, tap the bottom with a rubber mallet or your palm.
-Hear that rattle?
-That said, good.
+Good.
 Silent?
 Replace it.

 Check the gauge monthly

 Green zone = charged.
+In real terms, get it serviced or replaced.
+On the flip side, a 5-pound ABC runs $40–60.
 Red zone = useless.
 If the needle sits in the red, don't guess.
-Get it serviced or replaced.
-But a 5-pound ABC runs $40–60.
 Your life costs more.

 Know your exit before you pull the pin